jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 ## Wireframes in HTML and CSS

 - decided to use BEM class naming convention, haven't tried before and appreciate the need for a convention / order.
+- BLOCKER: how to make height of div equal to width of div?